Ahmed Duale Gelle: Inauguration

-May 29, 2017, Galmudug's president was officially inaugurated into office at a ceremony in the state capital Adado.
+May 29, 2017, Galmudug's president is officially inaugurated into office at a ceremony in the state capital Adado.
 The event was attended by the president of the Federal Republic of Somalia, Mohamed Abdullahi Mohamed, Jubaland president Ahmed Mohamed Islam (Madobe), Puntland president Abdiweli Mohamed Ali, South West State of Somalia president Sharif Hassan Sheikh Aden, Hirshabelle vice president Cali Cabdulaahi Xuseen (Guudlaawe), governor of Banadir region, UN Special Representative for Somalia Michael Keating, Federal MP's, representatives from Turkey, Djibouti, U.S., EU, AU, Ethiopia and IGAD.
 It was also attended by Galmudug's public and members of the Somali expatriate community.

 Representatives of the international community urged Gelle to hold meetings with Ahlu Sunna Waljama'a (a Galmudug-based paramilitary group consisting of moderate Sufis opposed to Islamist groups such as Al-Shabaab) although reconciliation meetings were held before Galmudug's election and despite the first round of talks being successful, it was curtailed by the presidential campaign of Galmudug State.

 Gelle promised to find solutions and hold meetings with Ahlu Sunna Waljama'a and he also promised to find solutions for Galkayo conflicts between Puntland and Galmudug before he selects his cabinet.